stong1108/WikiRacer/README.md

 ***

 ### Instructions for running
-The `wikiracer.py` script takes a command lind argument in the form of a JSON object.
+The `wikiracer.py` script takes a command line argument in the form of a JSON object.
 The JSON object must have a `"start"` name with a string value of the starting Wikipedia article and an `"end"` name with a string value of the ending Wikipedia article.

 ```
 python wikiracer.py '{"start": "https://en.wikipedia.org/wiki/Malaria", "end": "https://en.wikipedia.org/wiki/Geophysics"}